AnyLog-co/documentation/bucket data management.md

 bucket create where group = my_group and name = my-bucket

 #Step 4 - view all buckets by group
-get bucket directories where group = my_group
+get bucket names where group = my_group

 #Step 5 - view all files in bucket or by prefix
 get bucket files where group = my_group and name = my-bucket and prefix = dir1 and format = json